Go Back

 Copied

-There have been more than 550 filtered reports of severe weather from Tuesday to Thursday night, including nearly two dozen reports of tornadoes, according to the Storm Prediction Center (SPC).
+During the severe weather outbreak this week, there have been more than 960 filtered reports of severe weather from Tuesday to Friday night, including at least 60 reports of tornadoes, according to the Storm Prediction Center (SPC).
+On Friday alone, there have been over 360 filtered reports, with two dozen reports of tornadoes.

-The bulk of the severe weather has focused on the Midwest and the Plains, with some additional reports of damaging wind and hail in parts of the Northeast.
-A significant share of the severe weather and tornado reports this week have been from Wisconsin and Iowa.
+The bulk of the severe weather over the past several days has focused on the Midwest and the Plains, with some additional reports of damaging wind and hail in parts of the Northeast.
+A significant share of the severe weather and tornado reports this week have been from Wisconsin, Iowa, Illinois, Missouri and Kansas.

 AccuWeather’s severe weather classification is impact-driven and differs from the Storm Prediction Center’s system, with a focus on clarity for the general public.